How To Keep Your Cut Flowers Fresh Longer, According To A Gardening Expert

 Refrigerate the bouquet

 Perhaps you have a family dinner party this weekend, and you want your flowers to look the very best so you don't have to replace them.
-You could take a more aggressive approach, according to Liz Will.
+If that's the case, you could take a more aggressive approach, according to Master Gardener Liz Will.
 "An additional tip to extend the life of your flowers is placing the entire boutique in the fridge each night and removing it in the morning.
 The cooler air in the fridge slows down the aging process, prolonging the life of your bouquet."
-Clear out some space in a spare fridge, if possible, to take full advantage of the added days of beauty.
+So if that is your goal, clear out some space in a spare fridge, if possible, to take full advantage of the added days of beauty.